Tagum: Contemporary history

 The local government of Magugpo was formalized with the holding of the first local election in 1947.
 Suaybaguio retained his position, gaining a new Vice Mayor in the person of Lucio Berdida.

 Significant changes were made such as the renaming of Magugpo to Tagum by virtue of a municipal council resolution.
 In 1948, Mayor Suaybaguio transferred the seat of government from Hijo to Magugpo Poblacion.
 The following year the new municipality of Panabo was born.
 Vice Mayor Berdida who really hailed from the said place was appointed as Panabo's Mayor.
 This paved the way for Macario Bermudez to become Tagum's Vice Mayor.

-Throughout the 1950's onward, Tagum experienced significant changes in both political arena and its physical landscape.
+Throughout the 1950s onward, Tagum experienced significant changes in both political arena and its physical landscape.
 Under the administrations of Mayor Eliseo Villanueva Wakan and Mayor Hermigildo Baluyo, in 1951 and 1955 respectively, the people of Tagum witnessed physical transformations in the town.
 There was massive construction of roads.
 The Municipal Hall was constructed and moved to its present site.
 The Municipal Health Center along Bonifacio St. was also put up.
-A public market site was donated by the Pereyras family.
+A public market site was donated by the Ilocano Pereyras family.

 In 1954, the boundary between Tagum, Mabini (formerly Doña Alicia), and Compostela was formalized by Republic Act No. 1102, approved June 15.
 The boundary line between the municipality of Tagum and Doña Alicia is the Dumlan River from the Gulf of Davao to the source of the river and a straight line from said source running northwestward to the concrete monument in the sitio of Libaybay.
 The Hijo River was considered the boundary between the municipalities of Tagum and Compostela.

 Economically, Tagum was slowly becoming a convenient place for traders to exchange products with neighboring municipalities.
 The booming abaca and coconut industries in the early 1950s contributed significantly to the growth of the local economy.
 Alongside the economic development, came the establishment of two schools/colleges, Holy Cross College (now St. Mary's College) and Mindanao Colleges (now the University of Mindanao) which were then the only providers of tertiary education in the province outside Davao City.
 The presence of these two schools slowly contributed to making Tagum another possible educational center for Davao.